Fading Recession Odds May Point to a Slow-Growth U.S. Economy

 In a Goldilocks economy, consideration should be given to:

 Focusing on nimble duration management.
-Modest growth, lower inflation and a Fed pivot suggest that active duration management may be warranted as markets and rates adjust to the changing backdrop.
+Modest growth, lower inflation and an extended Fed pause suggest active duration management may be warranted as markets and rates adjust to the changing backdrop.

 Equities and Real Assets